What is apnea?

 Wearing a breathing mask while you sleep

 This mask is called a continuous positive airway pressure mask, or CPAP mask.
 Wearing it supplies you with a flow of constant air that keeps your airway open while you sleep.

 - using a ventilator device to regulate your breathing patterns, called adaptive servo-ventilation

 - having surgery to remove obstructions from the airways

-If you have severe apnea, your doctor may perform surgery (tracheostomy) to create an opening to your throat.
-This opening (stoma) is then fitted with a tube to facilitate breathing.
+A tracheostomy may be needed in individuals who are severely overweight to create an opening to the throat.
+This opening, or stoma, is then fitted with a tube to facilitate breathing.

 Heart problems may result from sudden drops in your blood pressure and blood oxygen levels that occur with slowed or stopped breathing.
 Early detection and treatment of apnea is the best way to prevent this complication.